peterhebert/custom-query-shortcode/readme.txt

 * **cards**: displays the post thumb above the header with linked post title, followed by the excerpt.

 <h5>Bootstrap lenses</h5>
 Some pre-defined lenses/templates are provided which use JavaScript Components from the <a href="http://getbootstrap.com/">Bootstrap</a> CSS framework.
+The generated markup is compliant with the 5.x version of Bootstrap.

 This feature relies on Bootstrap library to be already loaded on the page, the plugin does *not* include it.

 If you're using a Bootstrap-based theme, this *should* work; otherwise you can use the <a href="http://wordpress.org/extend/plugins/bootstrap/">Bootstrap plugin</a>).

 <h6><a href="http://getbootstrap.com/javascript/#tabs">Tabs</a></h6>